ros-hybrid-behaviour-planner/so_data/README.md

 The method `get_goal_reached` returns True / False based on whether the gradient source was reached or not (attraction == 0, if attractive gradient is available).
 E.g. to be used in sensors to bind activation on achievement of goal (e.g. with Boolean Activator).
+In case that more than one goal exists (>1 attractive gradient within view distance), the sensor will only consider the goal which is relatively nearest (smallest attraction value).
+If no goal is available, the method will return False.
 Parameters: `frameids` specifying which gradients should be considered in the calculation (optional).

 ```python